 Methods to Avoid

-When researching removing a tick without tweezers, you will likely come across methods you should avoid.
+When researching removing a tick without tweezers, you will likely come across methods that you should also avoid.
 Some of these procedures can cause even more harm to humans or animals and lead to the tick only burrowing itself farther beneath the skin.
+That might sound a little scary, but it's beneficial to know what not to do as well as what to do.
+We all make mistakes, but when it comes to removing a tick, you want to keep those to a minimum.

-Matches and cigarettes rely on heat to get the tick to back out.
+Matches rely on heat to get the tick to back out.
 They also have much more surface area than a hot needle, and you have a high chance of burning your pet, child or yourself when using them.
-Vaseline and nail polish remover are other ways that sound effective but aren't; people believe they will either suffocate the tick or force it to back out.
-These products can have the opposite effect and make the tick dig in deeper.
+Vaseline and nail polish remover are other ways that sound effective but aren't.
+People believe they will either suffocate the tick or force it to back out, but these products can have the opposite effect and make the tick dig in deeper.

 Tick Prevention

 Many tick bites happen at home, and one of the best preventative measures you can take is to ensure your yard is not friendly to these pests.
 If you live near a wooded area or grassy field, building some type of physical barrier between that habitat and your yard can help keep ticks away.
+Move any yard equipment, playgrounds and other outdoor items away from the edge of your lawn, especially if it borders a wooded area.
+Keep your lawn tidy and grass mowed regularly, and don't let piles of yard debris just sit out there.
 You can also use a pesticide around the outside of your home.

 If you have a persistent tick problem, you should bring in professionals.
-A trained and licensed professional like those at MosquitoNix® can help manage ticks, especially during the peak season.
+A trained and licensed professional at MosquitoNix®-can help manage ticks, especially during the peak season when the weather gets warm.
 Our residential pest control service covers ticks and includes a licensed technician who will stop by your home once a quarter to lay pesticide.
 Protect your family and pets today and get a quote.

 Comments will be approved before showing up.